google/tachometer/README.md

 look for "Profile Path".

 If there is an existing Chrome process using this profile, you must first terminate it.
-You also need to close all open tabs, or sable the "Continue where you left off" startup setting, because tachometer does not expect to find any existing tabs.
+You also need to close all open tabs, or disable the "Continue where you left off" startup setting, because tachometer does not expect to find any existing tabs.

 You may also need to remove the `use-mock-keychain` default argument if you encounter authentication problems.